 Health and Financial Wellness for Employees, Part 1

 Employee health and financial wellness programs involve helping employees gain health and financial stability through resources, education, and tools that support physical health decisions, budgeting, saving, debt management, and long-term planning.
-These initiatives can reduce financial stress and empower employees to manage their money effectively, which in turn improves focus, productivity, mental and physical health, increased employee satisfaction, loyalty, and retention thus benefiting both the employees and the organization.
+These initiatives can reduce financial stress and empower employees to manage their money effectively, which in turn improves focus, productivity, and mental and physical health.
+It also increases employee satisfaction, loyalty, and retention, benefiting both the staff and the organization.

 Why It Matters for Employers